There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 What Is “Bad Credit,” Exactly?

-When lenders talk about “bad credit,” they’re typically referring to a lower-than-average credit score.
+When finance partners talk about “bad credit,” they’re typically referring to a lower-than-average credit score.
 This score is a numerical rating that reflects how reliably you’ve paid back debts in the past.
 In the UK, credit reference agencies like Experian, Equifax, and TransUnion each use their own scoring systems.
-A lower score often signals to lenders that you’re at higher risk of missing repayments, which can lead to:
+A lower score often signals to finance partners that you’re at higher risk of missing repayments, which can lead to:

 But here’s the good news – Bad credit doesn’t mean you’ll automatically be turned down for a car finance deal.
 Specialist partners (like Motorly) offer tailored solutions for individuals who may have been declined elsewhere.